Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 \subsubsection{Tangential contact with the boundary}

-An additional mechanism of geometric degeneration appears when the fibers remain regular in the interior, but lose transversality when intersecting the boundary of the domain.
+An additional mechanism of geometric degeneration appears when the fibers remain regular in the interior but lose transversality when they intersect the boundary of the domain.
 This phenomenon is distinct from the appearance of interior critical values and must be analyzed separately.

 Consider, in the plane, the domain

 and the linear function